 • Fold into the batter until just combined

-• Fold into the batter until evenly distributed but make sure to not over-mix the batter
+• Fold into the batter until just combined.
+You don't want to over-mix the dough

-• Use a 2 tbsp cookie scoop to portion the dough
+• Use a 1.5 or 2 tbsp cookie scoop to portion the dough

-• Remove from the oven and let cool for 5 minutes before transferring to a cooling rack
+• Remove from the oven and let cool for 10 minutes on the tray before transferring to a cooling rack

 • Pipe swirls of the chocolate buttercream frosting on each cookie